 The Board has established an Audit Committee with formally delegated duties and responsibilities.
-The Audit Committee is chaired by Ian Tordoff and its other members are Kieran Vaughan and John Maxwell.
+The Audit Committee is chaired by Ian Tordoff and its other member is John Maxwell.
 The Audit Committee will meet at least two times a year and will be responsible for ensuring the financial performance of the Company is properly reported on and monitored, including reviews of the annual and interim accounts, results announcements, internal control systems and procedures and accounting policies, as well as keeping under review the categorisation, monitoring and overall effectiveness of the Company's risk assessment and internal control processes.
+The Committee also monitors the performance and development of the Group and Company finance functions and are committed to ensure that timely and accurate financial information is available to the board and local management.